Byron-Bethany Irrigation District

 The Byron-Bethany Irrigation District (BBID) is a special district serving the water needs of regions of Alameda, Contra Costa, and San Joaquin Counties in California.
-This area is about 30,000 acre and serves 160 agricultural customers, as well as residents of the all-inclusive Mountain House village community are served as well.
+This area is about 36,000 acre and serves over 300 agricultural customers, as well as residents of the all-inclusive Mountain House village community are served as well as the residents of the Tracy Hill Development in the City of Tracy.
 Notable recipients of BBID's services in the area are The Patterson Pass Business Park, Prologis International Park of Commerce, and Cordes Ranch.
 The water comes from the Sacramento–San Joaquin River Delta and the Delta–Mendota Canal.

 Merge with West Side Irrigation District

 In December of 2016, under BBID general manager, Rick Gilmore, BBID operations were consolidated with West Side Irrigation District (WSID) and the two have been working as a joint district under the name Byron-Bethany Irrigation District.
 Before the merger, WSID primarily dealt with agricultural irrigation services, but since has retrofitted some of their ditches for drainage in the city of Tracy.
 This merger added 6,000 acre to the 30,000 BBID already managed.
+BBID also merged with Plainview Water District in 2004, adding 6,000 acres to the original 24,000 acres served.